 Healthcare careers have reached beyond patient care: they are found in administration, information systems, web developing and more.
 Whether you’re looking for the best paying healthcare careers, the best nursing careers for moms, or the best careers in healthcare for the future, look through this list to find your needs.

-List of the Best Healthcare Careers in 2020
+List of the Best Healthcare Careers

 This career usually leads to a position in pharmaceutical manufacturing, research, and development or testing laboratories.
 Average annual salaries for a B.S. in chemistry is $74,720 with an average job growth of 3%, which is somewhat slower than the nationwide average.
 Undergraduate chemistry majors are typically required to take courses in analytical, organic, inorganic, and physical chemistry.
 Computer science courses are useful as are courses in mathematics, biological sciences, and physics.